typeatcooperbest/typeatcooperbest/README.md

 # How delete an image
 1. Navigate to the folder for your images.
-Find the image called 'delete-this.png' and click on it.
+Find the image called 'delete-this.png' and click on it. *Don't do this unless you have already uploaded other images*